camoverride/camoverride.github.io/_posts/2016-10-18-hitchhiking-kurdistan.md

 #### Checkpoints

 Peshmerga soldiers control the roads, making Iraqi Kurdistan an island of stability in a war-torn region.
-Many Kurds are fond of the Bush administration for ending the regime of Saddam Hussein -- although the invasion has caused the rest of Iraq to descent into chaos, Kurdistan was able to free itself from the weakened central government and to flourish independently.
+Many Kurds are fond of the Bush administration for ending the regime of Saddam Hussein -- although the invasion has caused the rest of Iraq to descend into chaos, Kurdistan was able to free itself from the weakened central government and to flourish independently.

 ![]({{ site.url }}/img/bush.png)